jay0x5/Speech-Toxicity/README.md

 # Speech-Toxicity
-A sequential model which detects speech toxicity\n Building for a competition from Ward Academy
+A sequential model which detects speech toxicity<br />
+Building for a competition from Ward Academy